PhillipRothenbeck/tsunami_lab/documentation/source/chapters/assignment_8.rst

 We hope that by parallelizing our computations, we can gain a lot of computing power.
 We also hope to deepen our understanding of good parallelization practices.

+As a second option, we would like to improve our solver by implementing adaptive mesh refinement to improve the resolution in areas of interest.
+For this we can use the paper *Adaptive Mesh Refinement Using Wave-Propagation Algorithms for Hyperbolic Systems* by Marsha J. Berger and Randall J. LeVeque.